mosaic-addons/best-scenario/README.md

    ```
 6. Be aware that completing this scenario requires several hours to complete.
 You can, however, reduce the simulation duration in the `scenario_config.json`.

+[^2]: We calibrated and tested the BeST scenario using the mentioned versions of SUMO and MOSAIC.
+The scenario may still work with newer versions, but we cannot guarantee that the same results will be created.
-[^2]: This download script will generate a tracking record for each download of the best-scenario from www.dcaiti.tu-berlin.de.
-To disable tracking, you can set the field `do_not_track` in the `download_best_scenario.py` to `True`.
+[^3]: The download executed by this script will be counted for statistical purposes on www.dcaiti.tu-berlin.de.
+To disable recording the download, you can set the field `record` in the `download_best_scenario.py` to `False`.
 Details about tracking on that site can be found at https://www.dcaiti.tu-berlin.de/contact/imprint

 In order to see a visualization of the traffic, simply edit the file `etc/runtime.json` in the Eclipse MOSAIC main directory.
 Replace `SumoAmbassador` with `SumoGuiAmbassador` and save the file.